As seen in Education Week

 In The Jeffrey M. Rapport School for Career Development (NYC DOE), where time is reserved during PD and grade team meetings every month to model SEL supports for teachers.

-David is the Director of Social-Emotional Learning at The Urban Assembly.
+David is the CEO and former Director of Social-Emotional Learning at The Urban Assembly.
 He previously served as the Social-Emotional Learning Coordinator for District 75 where he shaped the District’s approach to social-emotional learning for students with severe cognitive and behavioral challenges.